about

 where can i play?

-lucid blocks is coming soon on the Steam store. release is planned for Windows devices, but Linux/Mac may be supported in the future. in the meantime, join the discord server to see development updates and meet the community.
+lucid blocks is coming soon on the Steam store. release is planned for Windows devices, but Android/Linux/Mac may be supported in the future. in the meantime, sign up for beta playtesting and join the discord server to meet the community.

 -